Tao-Yunshuang/leetcode/learn/Arrays/Knowledge.md

 Similarly, for inserting at any given index, we first need to shift all the elements from that index onwards one position to the right.
 Once the space is created for the new element, we proceed with the insertion.
 If you think about it, insertion at the beginning is basically a special case of inserting an element at a given index—in that case, the given index was 0.

 Array Deletions:

+Deleting From the End of an Array:

+Even though we call it a deletion, its not like we actually freed up the space for a new element, right?
+This is because we don't actually need to free up any space.
+Simply overwriting the value at a certain index deletes the element at that index.
+Seeing as the length variable in our examples tells us the next index where we can insert a new element, reducing it by one ensures the next new element is written over the deleted one.
+This also indicates that the Array now contains one less element, which is exactly what we want programmatically.

+Deleting From the Start of an Array:

+If we want to delete the first element of the Array, that will create a vacant spot at the 0th index.
+To fill that spot, we will shift the element at index 1 one step to the left.
+Going by the ripple effect, every element all the way to the last one will be shifted one place to the left.
+This shift of elements takes O(N) time, where N is the number of elements in the Array.

+Deleting From Anywhere in the Array:

+For deletion at any given index, the empty space created by the deleted item will need to be filled.
+Each of the elements to the right of the index we're deleting at will get shifted to the left by one.
+Deleting the first element of an Array is a special case of deletion at a given index, where the index is 0.
+This shift of elements takes O(K) time where K is the number of elements to the right of the given index.
+Since potentially K=N, we say that the time complexity of this operation is also O(N).